rdoxenham/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

-At the time of writing, OpenShift virtualization is available as both upstream (**KubeVirt**) and downstream releases. **With the release of version 2.4 OpenShift Virtualization is now fully supported by Red Hat!**
+At the time of writing, OpenShift Virtualization is available as both upstream (**KubeVirt**) and downstream releases. **With the release of version 2.4 OpenShift Virtualization is now fully supported by Red Hat!**

 The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub (Marketplace) in the web-console.
 Note, it's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.